IyerS/sundareshiyer.github.io/_posts/2020-06-01-voc-analysis-post.md

 - Mapping customer journey touchpoints to identify potential gaps in our support content

 Key outcomes:
-- Compiled a list of [X] assumed pain points
+- Compiled a list of assumed pain points
-- Identified [Y] potential areas for improvement in our existing FAQs and guides
+- Identified potential areas for improvement in our existing FAQs and guides
-- Created a comprehensive customer journey map highlighting [Z] key touchpoints for content optimization
+- Created a comprehensive customer journey map highlighting key touchpoints for content optimization

 ### 2. Data Collection and Requirements Gathering